About the NWT Arts Council

 - their application is for a specific creative project.

-The deadline for applications is February 28 each year.
+The deadline for applications is February 28 and October 31 of each year.

 - The NWT Arts Council reviews all applications.
 Funding decisions are based on artistic merit and completeness of application.